 6. Other Human Rights Decisions

-Two decisions in Alberta provide further guidance on testing applicability at the provincial level.
+These decisions in Alberta provide further guidance on testing applicability at the provincial level.
+The final one resulted in a Supreme Court ruling earlier this year.

 Chiasson v.
 Kellogg, Brown and Root: In the first human rights decision to reference the Milazzo ruling, KBR’s decision to withdraw an offer of employment to an applicant for a high risk position on a client’s site was upheld.
 The individual tested positive and had started working, but was in the probation period and the condition of hire included passing a medical and a drug test.
 The individual said he did not have a problem, and there was no evidence of perceived discrimination.
 He admitted to being a recreational user.
 The Panel looked at the situation in light of the Supreme Court tests for a bfor.
 Although the company’s actions were supported, the Panel ruled that had the applicant established evidence of a disability, real or perceived, the withdrawal of an employment offer would have been discriminatory and the third element of Meoirin would not have been totally met.
 (June 2005) The ruling can be reviewed at: